 In a fair world, the right to offend others comes with the obligation to suffer offense.

-Jeremy McKeen has the last word on loving your neighbor and the discussion we have surrounding pizza, sexuality, and marriage. — This will hopefully be the last thing you’ll ever need to read about any controversy surrounding same-sex marriage or LGBTQ orientation and the freedom of businesses, fraternities, colleges, organizations, and people with money to discriminate against…
+Jeremy McKeen has the last word on loving your neighbor and the discussion we have surrounding pizza, sexuality, and marriage.—This will hopefully be the last thing you’ll ever need to read about any controversy surrounding same-sex marriage or LGBTQ orientation and the freedom of businesses, fraternities, colleges, organizations, and people with money to discriminate against humans who may…

 Jon Stewart is a brilliant comedian and a great TV personality, but he was never much of a liberal, and certainly no liberal hero.

 Community College instructor Gint Aras responds to Tal Fortgang’s dismissal of his white privilege.

 Author and ad guy Mark St. Amant chats with noted photographer and co-author of “The Unforgettable Photograph”, George Lange.

 If you want to know why the Republican Party does so many crazy things these days, just follow the money.

 How Edwin Lyngar became disenchanted with the right-wing political climate in which he was raised.

 In the tangled mind of Glenn Beck, rational thoughts on parenting are enough to have your “Man Card” revoked.

 Why the Grand Old Party should take a cue from “Survivor.”